r4stl1n/proxdroid-crt/README.md

 Intro
 =====

+CRT Notes:
+This application was fixed to compile and run on the latest arm versions.
+This should work on all new android devices wit a usb host port.

 This is a fork from the marcv81's proxdroid project.
 It was compiled with the version 2.3.0 of the official proxmark3 repo.

 This is the proxmark3 client for Android.
 You'll need a proxmark3 board, a rooted Android device that supports the USB host mode, and a USB OTG cable to connect them.
 If your Android device does not power the proxmark3 board you may need an external power supply and a Y USB cable.

-Devices known to work:
-- LG G3 with proxdroid3 RDV2 Board from ElecHouse (the board is powered by the phone).

-CRT Notes:
-This application was fixed to compile for the latest arm version.
-This should work on all new android devices with a usb host.

 Build
 =====